-- (a) The rental payments charged were based on office areas occupied by the Group and at a rent agreed by both parties. - (b) The loan from a director carried interest at 4.5% to 5.5% (2021: 4.5% to 5.5%) per annum. - (c) The tax related service fee charged by AE was determined based on a price agreed by both parties.
-AE was controlled by Mr. Tsui Wing Tak, a non-executive director of the Company. - (d) Expenses related to short-term leases for a motor vehicle represented the leasing of motor vehicles from Vogue City at a price agreed by both parties. - (e) Expenses related to cleaning and office supplies payable to M beauty were determined based on a price agreed between both parties. - (f) Entertainment expenses represented providing of wine and catering services from Metropolitan Kitchen, M&M Kitchen and M Beauty at a price agreed by both parties. - (g) Rental income is received from Galaxy Asset and Mr. Joe Chan at a price agreed by both parties. - (h) Service income is received from Galaxy Asset, Vogue Town and M Beauty at a price agreed by both parties. - (i) Wine trading income is received from Vogue Town and Vogue Town at a price agreed by both parties. - (j) Consultancy fee payable to Rabbit was determined based on agreed terms set out in relevant consultancy agreements.
+- (a) The rental expenses or payments charged were based on office areas occupied by the Group and at a rent agreed by both parties. - (b) The loan from a director carried interest at 4.5% to 5.5% (2020: 4.5%) per annum. - (c) The sales commission is determined based on agreed terms as set out in the letter of employment. - (d) Expenses related to short-term leases for a motor vehicle represented the leasing of motor vehicles from Vogue City at a price agreed by both parties. - (e) Expenses related to short-term leases for director's quarter represented the leasing of a director's quarter for Mr. Joe Chan from Vogue Town at a price agreed by both parties. - (f) Entertainment expenses represented providing of wine and catering services from Metropolitan Kitchen, M&M Kitchen and M Beauty at a price agreed by both parties. - (g) Rental income is received from Metro Yoga and Galaxy Asset at a price agreed by both parties. - (h) Service income is received from Galaxy Asset, Mr. Joe Chan and M Beauty at a price agreed by both parties. - (i) Expenses related to cleaning and office supplies payable to M beauty were determined based on a price agreed between both parties. - (j) Consultancy fee payable to Rabbit was determined based on agreed terms set out in relevant consultancy agreements.

-A director of the Company has significant influence over the above related companies except AE as described in note (c) above.
+A director of the Company has significant influence over the above related companies.